 Foam surfboards are much easier to handle in the water than traditional PU surfboards, so we recommend beginning with one.
 They also float on top of the water more than a PU board, so beginners are less likely to nose dive when taking off on a wave.

 Make sure you hire a wetsuit that fits you properly if you are learning to surf in water requiring a wetsuit.
 A wetsuit that is too large will weigh you down in the water.
 Wetsuits that are too small will restrict movement, making paddling very difficult.
 It is ideal to buy a wetsuit yourself if you want it to fit properly.
+A surf changing mat will make getting in and out of your wetsuit super easy.

 The person who has good balance and who has participated in sports such as skateboarding, snowboarding, skiing, etc will naturally be more inclined to surf than someone who has never participated in such sports.